Rhythm stability: focus on instrumental technique

 Internalize rhythm

-Angelika S. Schepke has developed a systematic programme for the piano that enables beginners to combine rhythmic stability and coordination with the use of the body, as well as the development of the playing technique.
-It is a collection of 12 consecutive exercises called ‘Internalizing rhythm’ and is available digitally as a mini-subscription.
+We have also developed a systematic programme for the piano that enables beginners to combine rhythmic stability and coordination with the use of the body, as well as the development of the playing technique.
+It is a collection of 12 consecutive exercises called ‘Internalizing rhythm’ and is available as a mini-subscription.